adesegunasunmo/NBA-Data-Lake/README.md

-# NBA Data Lake Setup with AWS
+# Building a Serverless NBA Data Lake with AWS

-This guide outlines the steps to set up an NBA Data Lake using **AWS**, **Python**, and the **SportsData.io API**.
-The project creates an S3 bucket to store NBA player data, which can then be queried using Amazon Athena.
+This repository provides the setup_nba_data_lake.py script, a one-stop solution to automate building your NBA data lake on AWS.
+The script streamlines the integration of essential services:
+**Amazon S3:** Securely stores your NBA data, ready for analysis.
+**AWS Glue:** Creates a data catalog for efficient data discovery.
+**Amazon Athena:** Enables you to query your NBA data directly with SQL-like syntax.
+With this setup, you'll have the infrastructure in place to store and analyze NBA data for insightful discoveries.

 ---